Careers360 Logo

 Background wave

-NCERT Class 11 Chapter 17 Notes
+NCERT Notes for Class 11 Chapter 17

 Introduction

 Movement is important for survival as it helps in searching for food, escaping predators, and reproduction in animals.
-Locomotion is carried out by a well-organised, muscular and skeletal system controlled by the nervous system.
+Locomotion is carried out by a well-organised, muscular, and skeletal system controlled by the nervous system.
 Different organisms have evolved various forms of movement.

 Types of Movement